perquis/animex-api/README.md

 ### 4. Why did I create this api with more languages?

 Becuase I wanted to learn more about the languages and frameworks that I used in this project.
 I used Python with FastAPI, Node.js with Express, and C# with .NET.
 This project helped me to learn more about these languages and frameworks, and I hope it helps you too.
 If you have any questions about the project, feel free to ask me.
 I will be happy to help you 🤗.

+### 5. What did I learn?

+I learned a lot of things by creating this project.
+I used from web scraping for the first time in my life.
+It was very interesting problem that I had to resolve.
+Today, I know what is power of the web scraping and when to use it to provide better features in the future. 📚